Replace Rusty Floor Panels

 Full Floor Pan vs Partial Floor Pan

 There are instances where using a partial panel is preferred.
-For instance, if only the driver's side floor is bad, and the rest of the floor is good.
+For example, if only the driver's-side is bad, and the rest of the floor is good.

-A partial floor panel should be trimmed down to cover only the damaged section.
-Save as much good, original metal on the car as you can.
+A partial floor panel can be trimmed down to cover only the damaged section.
+Try to save as much good, original metal on the car as you can.

 Curiously, replacing the full floor pan is actually less work than doing two partial panels.
 Think about it this way; if you replace left and right side partial panels and leave the original tunnel intact, you're cutting and welding a lot more sheet metal than if replacing the whole floor.